 - Overseas firms communicating financial promotions to UK consumers on social media

-We will review all responses to this consultation and, subject to responses received, intend to publish final guidance later in 2023.
+We will review all responses to this consultation and, subject to responses received, intend to publish final guidance in Q1 2024.

 In 2015 we published guidance on our approach to the supervision of financial promotions in social media (FG15/4).
 Since then, how social media is used to promote financial products has changed considerably.
 We are therefore consulting on updated financial promotions guidance for social media to reflect the current social media landscape.
 We plan to retire FG15/4 when the new guidance is finalised.